followDev/Python-Bot-From-Microsoft-Rewards/README.md

 <h2 align="center">Installation</h2>
-<p allign="center">You can also find this repository on <a href="https://gitlab.com/farshadzargary1997/Microsoft-Rewards-bot">Gitlab</a>.
-You can use the simple installation guide <a href="https://github.com/farshadz1997/Microsoft-Rewards-bot/blob/master/setup.md">here</a>.</p>
+You can use the simple installation guide <a href="https://github.com/followDev/Python-Bot-From-Microsoft-Rewards/blob/master/setup.md">here</a>.</p>

 <p>For setting up the bot in termux ( android ), follow <a href="./setup.md#setup-microsoft-rewards-bot-in-termux">here</a>